 2. Offering coupons and discounts

-It’s common for e-commerce businesses to run promotional campaigns by offering discounts and coupons.
+It’s common for all types of e-commerce businesses to run promotional campaigns by offering discounts and coupons.
 And if you’re using digital displays or print media to get the job done, QR Codes can help you.
 How?
 You can use a Coupon QR Code on your promotional creatives.
 When scanned, it allows customers to easily access the encoded coupon code and redeem it.

 This serves two purposes.
 First, it ensures a hassle-free user experience.
 This is because they simply need to scan the QR Code to avail the discount rather than typing a code consisting of random characters.
 And hence, second, it helps you see an increase in conversions (coupons redeemed here).
 After all, the easier the process, the better are the conversions.